-Aided by a band of misfits including a powerless male sylph and a cockatrice whose kin is trapped in the humanlands, Luma is determined to find and confront the siren responsible for branding her a pariah in not one but two realms.
-But first she must prove to Eidolia that she’s no death knell come to trigger their extinction.
+Aided by a band of misfits including a powerless male sylph and a cockatrice whose kin is trapped in the humanlands, Luma’s only hope is to find the siren whose handiwork has branded her a disaster in one realm and a pariah in the other.
+But first, she must prove she’s no death knell come to trigger their extinction.

 Unless, of course, she is.

 A BREATH OF SILVER

 In 2138, 18-year-old apprentice historian Bryn MacBride makes a discovery in the ruins outside town that could change her commune’s future: an underground door.
 An entrance to the London Underground, contaminated and forgotten after a magical disaster destroyed the city.
 After five years of working beside her best friend and mentor Thomas, Bryn’s sure this will secure her a place in their history books.
 But hours after informing Thomas, Bryn finds their research office ablaze, with Thomas inside.

 Days before, Thomas had made his own discovery, that their idyllic artisan commune Cimmersea was built on a dark secret.
 Desperate to protect Thomas’s work from a council who would silence truth to protect their privileged lifestyle, Bryn flees to the Underground, eventually emerging outside Cimmersea’s borders—in the year 1692.